quantitative-ecologist/predator-foraging-mode-videogames/README.md

 ## Reproducibility

 We used the [renv](https://rstudio.github.io/renv/index.html) package to contain each individual R package version within the project.
-Please refer to the [collaborating vignette](https://rstudio.github.io/renv/articles/collaborating.html) too see how to implemement the workflow in your personal computer if you wish to reproduce our results.
+If you wish to reproduce our results, please refer to the official renv [collaborating vignette](https://rstudio.github.io/renv/articles/collaborating.html) to implemement the workflow in your personal computer.